JimberSoftware/docs/devices/userdevices/userdevices.md

 In the overview of user devices, you can see who is online or offline.

-A user device online will appear at the top of the list in the overview with a green dot:
+An online user device will appear at the top of the list in the overview with a green dot:

 ![overview userdevices.png](overview_userdevices.png ':size=800x')

-A user device offline will appear in the overview with a red dot:
+An offline user device will appear in the overview with a red dot:

 ![overview userdevices.png](overview_userdevices_2.png ':size=800x')